istio/istio.io/content/en/docs/ops/best-practices/deployment/index.md

 autoscaleMin: 2
 {{< /text >}}

-Combine this with pod anti-affinity to spread replicas across zones and nodes.
+Combine this with pod anti-affinity to spread replicas across nodes and zones.
-This prevents both replicas from being disrupted by the same node drain or zone failure:
+Use `requiredDuringSchedulingIgnoredDuringExecution` for node-level separation to guarantee replicas run on different nodes.
+If capacity is insufficient, the unschedulable pod surfaces the issue instead of silently co-locating both replicas on a single node.
+Use `preferredDuringSchedulingIgnoredDuringExecution` for zone-level spreading to avoid blocking scheduling in clusters with fewer zones than replicas:

 {{< text yaml >}}
 affinity:
   podAntiAffinity:
+    requiredDuringSchedulingIgnoredDuringExecution:
+    - labelSelector:
+        matchExpressions:
+        - key: app
+          operator: In
+          values:
+          - istiod
+      topologyKey: kubernetes.io/hostname
     preferredDuringSchedulingIgnoredDuringExecution:
     - weight: 100
       podAffinityTerm: